-Q. How do I sign in a guest to my residence hall?
+Q How can I sign in a guest to my residence hall?

-A. To enter a residence hall, residents must show their Pitt ID, which is electronically validated for their residence hall, and all guests must have a photo ID.
-Visitor IDs must be scanned upon entering and exiting the residence hall, and visitors must be escorted by the resident they are visiting at all times while they are in the building.
+A To enter a residence hall, residents must have their Pitt-Johnstown ID, which is electronically validated for their residence hall, and all guests must also have a photo ID.
+Students must register their guest with an RA or HRA and visitors must be escorted by the resident they are visiting at all times while they are in the building.

-Q. When may guests visit me?
+Q When may guests visit me?

-A. Students must establish and regulate room visitation hours with their roommates.
+A Students must establish and regulate room visitation hours with their roommates.
 Roommate approval is required for visitors at any time.
-Students may refer to the Residence Handbook for guest and visitation rules.
+Students may refer to the Student Code of Conduct for guest and visitation rules.